|Expert links:||Stemmed||Odd Pores||Soft|

 Amyloporia ('Antrodia') xantha - yellowish, small normal pores ~6/mm.

 'A'. variiformis - brownish like 'A'. malicola, with the larger pores.

 Oxyporus cuneatus - similar to Antrodia, pale, small (~3/mm) ordinary pores, often on barked Red cedar.
 (Hymenochaetales).

 Antrodiella semisupina - white to yellow-brown, semi-translucent, velvety cap when young, usually on hardwood.

-Skeletocutis nivea - similar, not translucent, usually darker brown cap.
+Skeletocutis nivea - similar, not translucent but with glancing pores, usually darker brown cap.

 Porodaedalea chrysoloma - conifers, thin, golden "Phellinus" with maze-like pores.

-Fuscoporia viticola - more rusty than golden, more regular pores.
+Fuscoporia viticola - more yellow-brown than golden, more regular pores.

 Gelatoporus (Gloeoporus) dichrous - white cap with pink gelatinous pores on hardwood.
 (Also found in soft category).

 |Gelatinous, coloured pore surfaces: